 Elements and diagrams can be dragged onto the document from the Browser window, which allows readers to click through from the location in the document to the diagram or element.
 Many of the features found in Word Processors are available, such as inserting pictures and tables, creating Tables of Contents and headers and footers, tracking changes to the document and more.

-Learn more about the Document Artifact
+Learn more Created about the Document Artifact

 Create Document Artifact

 Element Discussions

 Getting to know Element Discussions

-Introducing the Element Discussions The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
+Introducing the Element Discussions

+The Element Discussions facility allows modelers to have conversations about elements posting discussions and replying to exiting posts.
 The discussions for all elements in the model are conveniently listed in the Discussions Review window allowing a modeler to see all the elements with posts.

-Collaborate → ₽ ×

-Review Discuss Chat

-REQ116 -The system must email the client a copy of the receipt

-🔺 💫 Frank McIver 8/05/2015

-(1) Is it mandatory for a customer to supply an email address and if not how should the receipt be transmitted?

-8/05/2015

-The email is a mandatory field unless it is stor customer profile - either way we will have it. ed in the

-Post Reply

-Create new Discussion

-Where to find Element Discussions To post or view an element's discussion
+Where to find Element Discussions

+To post or view an element's discussion

+Ribbon: Start > Collaborate >

+Discussions > Discuss

+To view recently discussed elements Ribbon: Start > Collaborate > Discussions > Recently Discussed Elements
-To view all discussions in the repository

-Usage of Element Discussions Element Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions and modeling level comments such as 'Properties need to be added before the first release'.
+To view all discussions in the repository Ribbon: Start > Collaborate > Discussions > Discussion History Usage of Element Discussions Element Discussions allow modelers to have conversations about elements without 'polluting' the element's notes with questions and modeling level comments such as 'Properties need to be added before the first release'.
 This feature brings the collaborative modeling platform alive where modelers can add informal discussions about elements emulating the discussions held in a physical workshop.

-Options for the Element Discussions The Discussion Review window has a number of options to tailor the discussion that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.
+Options for the Element Discussions The Discussion Review window has a number of options to tailor the discussions that are listed including defining the timeframe allowing older and perhaps less relevant discussions to be hidden.

-Visible Timeframe Today

-Show Preview Pane V 7 Days

-Befrech 30 Days

-Learn more about Element
+Learn more Info about Element Discussions